 (b) May cause substantial pollution of or significant and harmful changes to the marine environment, they shall, as far as practicable, [conduct] [ensure that] an environmental impact assessment [is conducted] on the potential effects of such activities on the marine environment and shall submit the results of such assessment in the manner provided in this Part.

-Option B: In accordance with article 206 of the Convention, when Parties have reasonable grounds for believing that [planned] [proposed] activities under their jurisdiction or control in areas beyond national jurisdiction may cause substantial pollution of or significant and harmful changes to the marine environment, they shall, [individually or collectively,] as far as practicable, assess the potential effects of such activities on the marine environment.
+Option B: In accordance with article 206 of the Convention, when Parties have reasonable grounds for believing that planned activities under their jurisdiction or control in areas beyond national jurisdiction may cause substantial pollution of or significant and harmful changes to the marine environment, they shall, [individually or collectively,] as far as practicable, assess the potential effects of such activities on the marine environment.

-2. Environmental impact assessments under this Agreement shall be conducted in accordance with the threshold[s] and processes set out in this Part, including consideration of the following non-exhaustive factors:
+2. [Environmental impact assessments under this Agreement shall be conducted in accordance with the threshold[s] and processes set out in this Part, including consideration of the following non-exhaustive [criteria] [factors]] [When determining whether planned activities under their jurisdiction or control meet the threshold in paragraph 1, Parties shall consider the following non-exhaustive factors]:

-(a) The type [and technology] of [the] activity;
+(a) The type of[, and technology used for,] [the] activity [and the manner in which it is to be conducted];

 (b) The duration of the activity;